noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### improvements and extensions

-## Extentions??

 - While this paper only measured the effects of 2.45GHz EMFs, investigation into higher frequency waves could yield higher resuts

-- No papers on 205khz
+- No papers on 205khz or 6GHz
-- Exposure units differ from paper to paper. not consistient.
+- Exposure units differ from paper to paper. not consistient. no direct comparison.
 ##